ulfschneider/ulf.website/content/posts/2024-09-06-add-plugin-to-tailwind.md

   - code
   - css
 ---
-There is a super quick way of adding media variants to your tailwindcss setup.
+There is a super quick way of adding media variants (and plugins in general) to your tailwindcss setup.

 Go to your `tailwind.config.js` and add the import